grongierisc/Swift-FHIR-Iris/README.md

       })
 ```

-Where item is an HKQuantitySample in our case an stepCount type.
+Where item is an HKQuantitySample in our case a stepCount type.

 The factory does most of the job of converting 'unit' and 'type' to FHIR codeableConcept and 'value' to FHIR valueQuantity.

-The reference to the patientId is done manualy by casting a json fhir refenrence.
+The reference to the patientId is done manually by casting a json fhir reference.

 ```swift
 let patientReference = try!
 Reference(json: ["reference" : "Patient/\(patientId)"])